Summer Solstice: 7 Astrological Traits to Know About Midsummer | Astrostyle.com

 Summer Solstice: 7 Astrological Traits to Know About Midsummer

-And some history about the rituals of summer solstice…
+Some history about the rituals of summer solstice…

 1. At the summer solstice, the Sun appears to stand still

-2. Summer solstice kicks off Cancer season
+2. Summer solstice begins Cancer season

 3. The zodiac signs haven’t shifted (the constellations have)

 Periodically, astronomers will announce “breaking news” that horoscopes aren’t accurate because the constellations have shifted.
-Or they will announce is a 13th zodiac sign, citing the constellation Ophiucus and claiming that the horoscope dates for your sign have changed.
+Or they will announce is a 13th zodiac sign, citing the constellation Ophiucus, and claiming that the horoscope dates for your sign have changed.
 Wrong!
 NASA created pandemonium several years ago by announcing that the constellations have moved and your zodiac sign changed.
+So you might be wondering, is it still Cancer season?
+(Short answer: Yes!)

 The actual constellations have shifted over the ages, but modern Western astrology follows a different system called the Tropical Zodiac, which uses “artificial” constellations.
 The Tropical Zodiac was created in second-century Alexandria by the great mathematician and astronomer/astrologer Ptolemy.

-Rather than following the movement of the visible stars and constellations, Western astrology is based on the apparent path of the Sun as seen from our vantage point on earth.
+Rather than following the movement of the visible stars and constellations, Western astrology is based on the apparent path of the Sun as seen from our vantage point on Earth.
 (We say “apparent” because the Earth rotates around the Sun, obvi.)

-Since the Tropical Zodiac is fixed, it’s not affected by shifts in the Earth’s axis.
-It begins every year with the Sun entering the Aries portion of the zodiac band, which is based on the position of the Sun at the spring equinox on March 21.
-The summer solstice coincides with the Sun’s alignment to the Tropic of Cancer on June 21.
-The winter solstice happens when the Sun hits the Tropic of Capricorn on or around December 21.
+• It begins every year with the Sun entering the Aries portion of the zodiac band, which is based on the position of the Sun at the spring equinox on March 21.

 So take that, Bill Nye and all the other “science-guy” skeptics who gleefully think they’re debunking astrology when, well, they’re not.
 Horoscope haters, step to the left!

 In astrology, the Sun is associated with the active yang principle.
 But here’s the paradox: The Cancer zodiac sign rules the receptive yin principle and is governed by the emotional moon.
-So we have the forthright Sun stopping in its tracks to usher in a new, flowy solar cycle.
+So we have the forthright Sun stopping in its tracks to usher in a new, flowing solar cycle.

 This is the ideal time to consider ways we can balance the yin and yang forces in our lives.
 Where could you use a little more gentle, receptivity?
 Where could you yang it up and put in more action-oriented, decisive energy?
 We all contain both energies within us.
 In an age where humans are becoming more fluid and redefined than ever, the summer solstice is an awesome moment to widen our notions of what that means for us.